Hong Kong leader says scope to further delay chief executive election | Health

 Lam told a daily press briefing that "legally speaking" there was room to further delay the election for the global financial hub's next leader.
 "A further delay cannot be decided by the Hong Kong special administrative region itself, it depends on how the central government sees it," she added.

 The election was originally scheduled to be held on March 27 but was postponed to May 8 as a wave of the highly transmissible Omicron variant erupted in the Chinese-ruled city in February.
-Lam, who has not yet confirmed whether she would seek another term, has seen her administration come under pressure from President Xi Jinping and senior Chinese officials for Hong Kong's handling of the virus.
+Lam, who has not yet confirmed whether she would seek another term, has seen her administration come under pressure from for Hong Kong's handling of the virus.

 Chinese netizens have also expressed anger and frustration in recent days at Hong Kong residents flocking to beaches and shopping malls while they faced lockdowns in their own cities.
 Some said Hong Kong had failed to control its outbreak and blamed the city for the latest surge of infections on the mainland.